THIS AGREEMENT is dated 7th March 2017

 unless prevented by Incapacity, devote the whole of his time, attention and abilities to the business of the Company and any Group Company of which he is an officer or consultant;

-diligently exercise such powers and perform such duties as may from time to time be assigned to him by the Company or Board together with such person or persons as the Company or Board may appoint to act jointly with him;
+diligently exercise such powers and perform such duties as may from time to time be assigned to him by the Board together with such person or persons as the Board may appoint to act jointly with him;

-comply with all reasonable and lawful directions given to him by the Company or Board;
+comply with all reasonable and lawful directions given to him by the Board;

-promptly make such reports to the CEO or the Board in connection with the affairs of the Company or any Group Company on such matters and at such times as are reasonably required;
+promptly make such reports to the Board in connection with the affairs of the Company or any Group Company on such matters and at such times as are reasonably required;

-report his own wrongdoing and any wrongdoing or proposed wrongdoing of any other employee or director of the Company or any Group Company to the CEO or the Board immediately on becoming aware of it;
+report his own wrongdoing and any wrongdoing or proposed wrongdoing of any other employee or director of the Company or any Group Company to the Board immediately on becoming aware of it;

 use his best endeavours to promote, protect, develop and extend the business of the Company or any Group Company; and